geerlingguy/pi-bell-slapper/README.md

 To make this script work, you need to do two things on the Pi:

   1. Copy the `config.example.yml` file to a file named `config.yml`, and modify it with the email credentials for the account to be monitored.
-  2. Run `pip install imapclient` to install the [IMAPClient Python library](https://imapclient.readthedocs.io/en/2.1.0/).
+  2. Run `python3 -m pip install imapclient pyyaml` to install required dependencies.

 Then run `./email-check.py`, and prepare to be amazed!
 Or not, especially if it doesn't work.

+> You might also need to install Pip, if you get an error on the `python3 -m pip` command.
+To do that, run `sudo apt install -y python3-pip`.

 ## Were you inspired by anyone?